krasimir/stent/docs/action-handler.md

 *`requestToBackend` is getting called with `/api/todos/` and `POST` as arguments.*

-Have in mind that if you are using the `latest` version of your method you are able to cancel the previously fired generator only if you use the `call` helper.
+Keep in mind that if you are using the `latest` version of your method you are able to cancel the previously fired generator only if you use the `call` helper.
 That's because in this case you are giving the control to Stent and the library is able to stop/cancel stuff.
 Otherwise you have to handle such cases on your own.
 To get a better context for the problem check out this [issue](https://github.com/krasimir/stent/issues/3).

 ---